Lower readmissions and costs. See the CCM claims data.

 7 Challenges in Delivering High-Quality Care to Patients with Chronic Conditions

-Healthcare challenges in Chronic Care Management
+Healthcare challenges in managing chronic conditions

 Physicians handling high patient loads are tasked with keeping patient wait time down while ensuring each visit is comprehensive in scope.
 Healthcare providers can find it difficult to adequately assess and address gaps in care under such constraints.
-When patients are already managing chronic conditions, their appointments are likely to be heavily focused on their existing health concerns.
-This can make planning and incorporating preventative care even more challenging.

 Learn more: The benefits of Annual Wellness Visits.